covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/API Reference/Assemblies/PropertyDefinition/Methods/ValidateValue Method.md

 #### Return Value

-â¢ true = Value fits to the definition
+'¢ true = Value fits to the definition

-â¢ false = Value does not fit to the definition
+'¢ false = Value does not fit to the definition